 Gloria has worked at The Salvation Army for 20+ years.
-As the Design & Production Editor, she wears many hats in the Publications department including monitoring the production of The War Cry and designing layouts for several of its pages.
-When she’s not in the office, she likes inviting friends over to enjoy new recipes, going on long walks with her dog, Biggie, as well as playing volleyball and watching movies.
+As the Project & Circulations Mgr, she wears many hats in the Publications department including database management pertaining to all circulation matters.
+When she’s not in the office, she likes trying new recipes, going on long walks with her dog, Biggie, as well as watching movies. – Gloria Hull: Operations & Circulation Manager

 A native Washingtonian, Ashley is the Art Director of The War Cry magazine.
-She has been a publications graphic designer with The Salvation Army for 5 years.
-She designs the layouts for The War Cry and helps with Crest Books.
+She has been a publications graphic designer with The Salvation Army for the past 8 years.
+She designs the covers, and features for The War Cry and several Crest Books covers.
 Prior to her work here in magazine design, she worked at design firms for both for-profit and non-profit clients.
 She loves that this job allows her to continue to exercise her creativity and make a positive difference in the world.
-Ashley received a BFA in Graphic Design at the University of Michigan and has a fine arts background.
-When she is not at work, she loves to travel with her husband, attempt a new photography hobby and continues to paint and draw. – Ashley Schena: Art Director, The War Cry
+Ashley received her BFA in Graphic Design at the University of Michigan and has a fine arts background.
+When not at work, she loves to travel with her husband, attempt a new photography hobby and continues to paint and draw. – Ashley Schena: Art Director, The War Cry

 Originally from Rhode Island, Elizabeth attended Pepperdine University where she earned a BA in Creative Writing and a minor in Multimedia Design.
 While at Pepperdine, Elizabeth spent an academic year abroad in Italy.
 After graduation, Elizabeth moved to D.C. to pursue her career in the creative arts.
 Elizabeth is the lead for developing and implementing